brikis98/devops-book/ch9/tofu/live/lambda-rds/README.md

 * A PostgreSQL DB, using RDS.
 * Schema migrations for the PostgreSQL DB are defined using [Knex.js](https://knexjs.org/) in the `src/migrations` folder and may be applied using the Knex.js CLI.
-* A Node.js serverless web app, using AWS Lambda and API Gateway.
+* A Node.js serverless web app, using AWS Lambda and a Lambda function URL.
 This app makes queries to the PostgreSQL DB.

 For more information, see Chapter 9, "How to Store Data", of [_Fundamentals of DevOps and Software Delivery_](https://www.fundamentals-of-devops.com) by Yevgeniy Brikman.